Previous dayApril 12, 2026Next day

 11.2 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 96 km S of King Cove, Alaska with origin time 20:27 UTC on April 12, 2026.
-Coming 1 hours after a magnitude 5.1 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 11.2 km, placing this in the shallow crustal category.
+On April 12, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 96 km S of King Cove, Alaska at 20:27 UTC.
+It arrived roughly 1 hours after a larger magnitude 5.1 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of 11.2 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 54.195°, -162.359°.
+The epicenter is at 54.195°, -162.359°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12